 “He was not checked on,” the employee said.
 “Based on the number of people in the waiting room, it is impossible to check on each person physically.”

 Anytime a person goes to the ER now, especially at night, the hospital exercises triage, which is when the patients are prioritized for urgency by the nature of their wounds or illnesses.
-This is due to a limited number of resources, and in this instance with this hospital, lack of sufficient staff (allegedly).
+This is due to a limited number of resources, and in this instance with this hospital, an alleged lack of sufficient staff.

 In general, understaffing is no excuse for malpractice.